bm-github/SocialOSINTLM/README.md

     *   Twitter: Uses Bearer Token for potential private media access (though typically public URLs).
     *   Bluesky: Constructs authenticated CDN URLs (`cdn.bsky.app`) using the user's DID, image CID, and the session's access token.
     *   Reddit: Handles direct image links and images within Reddit Galleries (`media_metadata`).
-*   Analyses valid downloaded images using the vision LLM.
+*   analyzes valid downloaded images using the vision LLM.

 ## 🔒 Security Considerations
 *   **API Keys:** Requires potentially sensitive API keys and secrets stored as environment variables or in a `.env` file.
 Ensure this file is secured and added to `.gitignore`.
 *   **Data Caching:** Fetched data and downloaded media are stored locally in the `data/` directory.
-Be mindful of the sensitivity of the data being analysed and secure the directory appropriately.
+Be mindful of the sensitivity of the data being analyzed and secure the directory appropriately.
 *   **Terms of Service:** Ensure your use of the tool complies with the Terms of Service of each social media platform and the OpenRouter API.
 Automated querying can be subject to restrictions.

 ## 🤝 Contributing